Sleep Apnea Awareness Day

 What can you do to help raise awareness?
 These are just some ideas:

-Share SAAD posts and pics on your social media with your family, friends and in your sleep apnea patient communities.
+Share online SAAD posts and pics on your social media with your family, friends and in your sleep apnea patient communities.

 Send out a group email to all your contacts including the SAAD media release or other information.